camilla-eldridge/Antigenic-annotation-pipeline/README.md

 Antigenic annotation pipeline<br /> <br /> <br />

-Problem: Many draft genomes are yet to be annotated with proteins lacking functional annotation, to include some species in functional analyses researchers need to wait for genome annotation.
+Created to predict and annotate potential vaccine candidate proteins from draft genomes.

+Problem: Some genomes of medically important parasites are in draft form and lack functional annotation.

-Solution: genome_scan.sh is a pipeline that predicts and annotates specific proteins from draft genomes to predict transmembrane regions,conserved domains and antigenic regions.<br /> <br /> <br />
+Solution: genome_scan.sh predicts and annotates single protein queries from draft genomes and provides further annotation of transmembrane regions,conserved domains and antigenic regions, allowing a comparison of conserved protien characteristics to inform future vaccine research.<br /> <br /> <br />

       Usage:  ./genome_scan.sh /path/to/genomes/ protein_query best_n